NikiBober/Nikola-Soroka-LSW-Programming-Interview/README.md

 Items to sell must be placed as child of "Store" game object in project hierarchy.

 Buy buttons generation is ready.
 When shop opens, a new button generates for each child object of Store with image, name and price of this object.

+First functionality of buy button: find object by name and make it child of "Player Equipment" to display it on player; deactivate button.

+Items transfers in both directions between store and equipment.
+Buttons are updated after each operation.